 The United Nations Decade of Ocean Science for Sustainable Development (2021 – 2030)

-The Decade has a transformative vision to deliver the ‘science needed for the future we want’ where that future is painted by the following outcomes:
+The Decade is a transformative vision to deliver the ‘science needed for the future we want’ painted by the following outcomes:

 - A clean ocean where sources of pollution are identified and reduced or removed.

 - A healthy and resilient ocean where marine ecosystems are understood, protected, restored and managed.

 - A productive ocean supporting sustainable food supply and a sustainable ocean economy.

 - A predicted ocean where society understands and can respond to changing ocean conditions.

 - A safe ocean where life and livelihoods are protected from ocean-related hazards.